toebeann/subnautica-support/README.md

 ## How to make my mod compatible with this extension?

 First things first, make sure to set your latest main file as your main Vortex file, and also ensure that the "`Remove the 'Download with Manager' button`" option is unticked.
+Be sure to double check this whenever you release an update!

 Assuming your mod is of a supported type, simply follow the packaging examples for that mod type below.